corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/operating-a-node/open-api.md

 ---
-title: "OpenAPI"
+title: "xxxxxxxxxxxxxxxxxxxx"
-linkTitle: "OpenAPI"
+menu:
+  corda-5-dev-preview:
+    parent: corda-5-dev-preview-1-operate-node
+    identifier: corda-5-dev-preview-1-operate-node-xxxxxxxxxxxxxxxxxxxxxx
-weight: 500
+    weight: 900
-type: "docs"
-lastmod: 2021-06-10
-author: "Istvan Farmosi"
+project: corda-5
+section_menu: corda-5-dev-preview
 description: >
-    OpenAPI
+  Instructions on how to xxxxxxx.
 ---

 [comment]: <NOT DONE!!>

 The OpenAPI specification (formerly known as the Swagger specification) is for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web services.
 See the [OpenAPI overview](../../overview/open-api/) section for more information.

 ## OpenAPI for HTTP-RPC